 How to avoid Wordpres password brute forcing

 The best way to keep attackers using brute force methods out is to limit the login attempts for and IP address.
-There are several plug-ins available for WordPress to limit login attempts.
-The latest WordPress versions have this option by default.
+There are several plug-ins available for WordPress to limit the number login attempts for a specific username and IP, such as Wordfence.
+The latest WordPress versions have the option to limit login attempts by default.
 Make sure you limit entries to a maximum of 3 and increase lock out time a lot after 2 lock outs (which is 6 password attempts).

 WordPress hacking Video Tutorial